S/MIME Certificate Requests

 After completing the SAN section click the next ‘>’ button to proceed.
 The 'Certificate Validity' screen will appear.

 Click the next '>' button to navigate to the 'Ownership Verification' screen.
 The system will display the Email Validation and the Domain Verification sections on the screen.
-If the ‘Sponsor’ validation type is configured in the certification profile, the ownership verification screen will require you to complete both verifications before generating the certificate.

 Email Validation